Register one person corporation in the Philippines

 When setting up your OPC, you must also designate a nominee and alternate nominee who will manage the OPC in the event of death or incapacity.

 You must indicate the nominees in the Articles of Incorporation.
-The written consent of your nominees are also necessary in the application for incorporation.
+The written consent of your nominees is also necessary for the application for incorporation.
 You can change the nominees at any time.

 Corporate Officers for OPC